valentinchelle/valentinchelle.github.io/_posts/2019-09-29-Ai-counter-depression.markdown

 time_to_read: 10 min
 ---

-> I have worked the past few months on analysing emotions with deep learning models in order to detect depression.
+> I have worked the past few months on analysing emotions with deep learning models in order to detect depression and I wrote my master thesis about it (link at the bottom of this article).
 I also elaborated some ways to counter depression on social networks when it is detected.
 This article aims to establish some methods that could be applied to detect and mitigate depression on social networks.
 I won't enter into details such as the coding because I want this article to be accessible for any type of background, since the importance here lies in people being aware of these techniques.

 ## The need to counter depression